logo

 What is the parent scale of C Phrygian?

 A♭ major.
-C Phrygian uses the same notes as A♭ major, but starts on its third degree (C).
+C Phrygian uses the same notes as A♭ major, but starts on its 3rd degree (C).

 Summary: C Phrygian Scale